 Employment Outlook and Salary Info

-Medical records and health information technicians are predicted to see a 15% growth in employment from 2014-2024, stated the U.S. Bureau of Labor Statistics.
-The median annual wage for these workers was $37,110 in May 2015.
+Medical records and health information technicians are predicted to see an 11% growth in employment from 2018-2028, stated the U.S. Bureau of Labor Statistics.
+The median annual wage for these workers was $40,350 in May 2018.
 The industry with the highest level of employment was general medical and surgical hospitals, while the top-paying industry was pharmaceutical and medicine manufacturing.

 Continuing Education Info